Ashithosh/Ashithosh2571/README.md

 # Ashithosh2571
-my aim is to became a
-pwd is where ami
-ls is list
-touch  ( he touch command is the easiest way to create new, empty files.
+my aim is to became a HARD PERFORMANCE PROGRAMMER...  i want to learnsomething new from the course pwd is where ami ls is list touch  ( he touch command is the easiest way to create new, empty files.
 It is also used to change the timestamps)